olafhartong/WDACme/README.md

 ### How to use

-Obviously every binary file from the internet is trustworthy but make an effort to test it first in a lab.
+Obviously every binary file from the internet is trustworthy, still make an effort to test it first in a lab.

 Place the .cip file in C:\Windows\System32\CodeIntegrity\CiPolicies\Active